 One of downtown Toronto’s best indoor activities, and just a short stroll from The Strathcona Hotel, Ripley’s Aquarium allows you to explore the waters of the world at the foot of the CN tower.
 With over 20,000 creatures and North America’s longest viewing tunnel, the aquarium will take you to another world on an approximately 90-minute walk through.
 Colourful sea dragons, jellyfish, electric eels, turtles, and clownfish form just a part of the aquarium’s impressive collection.
 There are touch exhibits of horseshoe crabs, sharks, and stingrays as well as daily live shows.
 Not to be missed!

 Board Game Cafés

 Increasingly popular in the GTA, board game cafés are springing up around the city, giving enthusiasts the chance to discover (or rediscover) some of the best games out there.
 Classics like Monopoly, Clue, Scrabble, Battleship and Yahtzee live alongside more modern games like Nemesis, Root and Azul.
-Some of our favourite cafés for indoor activities in downtown Toronto are Snakes and Lattés Board Game Café (with locations on College and Bloor Streets), and A-Game Café on Dundas Street West.
+Some of our favourite cafés for indoor activities in downtown Toronto are Snakes and Lattés Board Game Café (with locations on College and Bloor Streets).
 Call up friends and family and get ready to roll the dice on some wholesome rainy-day fun!

 Don’t let the rain and snow take your fun away.
 These dreary-day activities will keep you amused, regardless of the weather forecast.